rick79/AoC2024/README.md

 ```

 ## Day 16: Reindeer Maze
+Another grid problem!
+You have a maze and want to find the shortest path from the start to the exit.
+Taking one step costs 1, turning 90° costs 1000.
+This makes the maze a weighted graph.
 ### Part one
+I haven't done Dijkstra's algorithm in Julia yet!
+I implemented an more or less textbook version of Dijkstras and a weight function that takes the direction you're facing and the direction you want to move in and returns the cost (1 or 1001).
+Could probably have optimised it by not storing the distance to every node.
+Since each node is identified by it's position in the grid and your facing we have to check the shortest distance to the end position coming from every direction.
 ```
+BenchmarkTools.Trial: 10 samples with 1 evaluation.
+ Range (min … max):  512.559 ms … 576.512 ms  ┊ GC (min … max): 24.28% … 31.23%
+ Time  (median):     520.959 ms               ┊ GC (median):    25.51%
+ Time  (mean ± σ):   536.426 ms ±  26.840 ms  ┊ GC (mean ± σ):  26.97% ±  3.06%

+  ▁█▁ ▁      ▁                              ▁     ▁      ▁    ▁
+  ███▁█▁▁▁▁▁▁█▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁█▁▁▁▁▁█▁▁▁▁▁▁█▁▁▁▁█ ▁
+  513 ms           Histogram: frequency by time          577 ms <

+ Memory estimate: 3.11 GiB, allocs estimate: 1540987.
 ```
 ### Part two
+In part two you want to find all positions in the grid that lies on a shortest path (there can be several shortest paths with the same length).
+I kept the path leading up to each position and appended it along with the path distance to a list of paths when reaching the end position.
+I then constructed a set of the positions with the shortest path distance and counted the number of elements in the set.
 ```
+BenchmarkTools.Trial: 9 samples with 1 evaluation.
+ Range (min … max):  553.057 ms … 608.418 ms  ┊ GC (min … max): 29.60% … 35.53%
+ Time  (median):     591.316 ms               ┊ GC (median):    31.41%
+ Time  (mean ± σ):   586.232 ms ±  18.936 ms  ┊ GC (mean ± σ):  32.33% ±  2.22%

+  █             █      █          █         █    █ █         ██
+  █▁▁▁▁▁▁▁▁▁▁▁▁▁█▁▁▁▁▁▁█▁▁▁▁▁▁▁▁▁▁█▁▁▁▁▁▁▁▁▁█▁▁▁▁█▁█▁▁▁▁▁▁▁▁▁██ ▁
+  553 ms           Histogram: frequency by time          608 ms <

+ Memory estimate: 3.11 GiB, allocs estimate: 1541011.
 ```

 ## Day 17: Chronospatial Computer